alvarouc/polyssifier/README.md

 - Naive Bayes
 - Voting Classifier

-You can exclude some of this classifiers by provinding a list of names as follows:
+You can exclude some of this classifiers by providing a list of names as follows:
 ```python
 from polyssifier import poly, plot